Our History

 B&W introduces the Package boiler, the company’s first integral, self-contained “ready-to-use” boiler unit.
 The Package, or FM, boiler answered industry’s call for a smaller boiler which could be assembled and erected by a customer onsite with minimal delay.

-FM Boiler Babcock Wilcox
+first FM Boiler by Babcock Wilcox with adult and child in foreground

 1950